For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - 1. Hiver: Best for modern, fast-moving businesses

-- 2. Front: Best for mid-sized teams collaborating on shared customer conversations
+- 2. Front: Best for mid-sized teams collaborating on customer conversations

-- 3. Help Scout: Best for small to mid-sized teams that want an easy-to-use help desk
+- 3. Help Scout: Best for small to mid-sized teams that don’t want to treat customer requests as tickets

 - 4. Missive: Best for small support teams that collaborate closely on emails and messages

-- 5. Drag: Best for small businesses managing support directly inside Gmail
+- 5. Drag: Best for small businesses managing customer support directly inside Gmail

-- 6. Zendesk: Best for large teams with SLA-driven, high-volume support operations
+- 6. Zendesk: Best for customer support teams in enterprise companies

 - 7. Freshdesk: Best for growing teams needing ticketing, automation, and self-service